8grams/homie/README.md

 ```

 Then, move your files from the pages folder in your old project to the new project.
+If you have any additional migration files on `src/migrations` folder, they should be moved as well.

 ## License